gridap/JourneeGridap2022/README.md

 julia> using IJulia
 julia> notebook(dir=pwd())
 ```
 This will open a browser window.

 Navigate to the `notebooks` folder, open the tutorial `LoadGridap` and run it.

-If there are no problems, open any other tutorial.
+If there are no problems with `LoadGridap`, open any other tutorial.
 Enjoy!

 ## Pulling the latest version of the course material